Jean-Christoffer/Jean-Christoffer/README.md

 <h1 align="center">Hi 👋, I'm Jean</h1>
 <h3 align="center">Frontend developer</h3>

-:question: Used to be a Social worker, now found a new passion in coding 🌍  Based in Oslo
+:question: I used to be a social worker but have now discovered a new passion for coding.

+🌍  Based in Oslo

 🌱 I’m currently learning: